Smulligan85/Hubstaff-Tutorial-Blog-Post/tutorial.md

     </div>
   </nav>
 ```
-We will also need to add two routes; a get route to point to the log in form and also a post route to post the log in data to Hubstaff.
+We will also need to add two routes; a get route to point to the log in form and a post route to post the log in data to Hubstaff.
 ```ruby
 Rails.application.routes.draw do
   root "welcome#index"